 Ensure that you have already integrated web push as mentioned here.

 You will be running all these queries at MoEngage Dashboard > Segment > Create Segment.
 However, we also show the count of your Daily & Total Web Push Subscribers on MoEngage Dashboard > Dashboard > Key Metrics.

 Total Web Push Subscribers

-To identify no. of users who have subscribed to Web Push Notifications, use the identifier Web Push Subscription Status and select True from the drop-down.
+To identify no. of users who have subscribed to Web Push Notifications, select the User Property Web Push Subscription Status and select True from the drop-down.

 This will also enable you to identify the no. of subscribers who unsubscribed after subscribing to push notifications once.

 Note: Earlier, web push subscribers were identified via Web Push Preference is Granted.
 We are phasing this user attribute soon and replacing it with Web Push Subscription Status which is dynamic and updates the user's push subscription status either when users visit your website or when we get a response from GCM about the user's push token.